-The Registrar's Office provides only official transcripts when financial obligations are satisfied and the student has submitted a signed authorization for the release of the transcript.
+The Registrar's Office provides only official transcripts when the student has submitted a signed authorization for the release of the transcript.
 There is a minimal fee for issuing official transcripts which varies depending on the mode of delivery chosen.